Inferring Synergistic and Antagonistic Interactions in Mixtures of Exposures: Simulation Examples

 The pairwise interaction $h_{12}(x_1, x_2)$ in this case is $h_{12}(x_1, x_2) = \gamma_0 x_1^2 x_2^2$.
 The RMSEs of each method for varying signal and noise components are provided in Tables \ref{tab:p_2_case1_whole} and \ref{tab:p_2_case1_int}.
 Although methods such as BKMR and RAMP have similar out-of-sample RMSEs with respect to SAID, the proposed approach shows superior performance in estimating the interaction term.
 In particular, the gains of using SAID are the most prominent when the signal strength of the interaction is the highest, indicating lack of flexibility of the other methods.

 Secondly, we assume the data generating process has linear main effects and a synergistic linear interaction, namely a quadratic regression (QR) setup.
 We let $H$ be

 The interaction is given by $h_{12}(x_1, x_2) = \gamma_0 x_1 x_2$.
-Lastly, we consider a scenario where the interaction is nonlinear and is neither synergistic, antagonistic, or null, while keeping the main effects as before.
+We next consider a scenario where the interaction is nonlinear and is neither synergistic, antagonistic, or null, while keeping the main effects as before.
 We call this the mis-specified interaction (MIS) case and let $H$ be

 In this case, the interaction is given by $h_{12}(x_1,x_2) = \gamma_0 (x_1 x_2 - 2 x_1^2 x_2^2).$ The interaction $h_{12}$ is non-negative for $x_1 x_2 \leq 1/2$ and non-positive for $x_1 x_2 \geq 1/2$, and thus is neither synergistic, antagonistic, or null.
 To ease exposition, we defer the results obtained from scenarios QR and MIS to Section \ref{supp:p_2_table} of the Supplementary Material.
-In the scenario QR, quadratic regression approaches such as RAMP and MixSelect perform better as the data is also generated from a quadratic regression setup.
+For scenario MIS, we also provide the proportion of replicates for which $h_{12}$ was misclassified as null for all the methods considered.
+In the scenario QR, quadratic regression approaches such as RAMP and MixSelect perform better as the data are generated from a quadratic regression.
 However, the performance of SAID is similar to its competitors for estimating both the dose response surface and the interaction surface.
 In the scenario MIS, BKMR and SAID perform the best in terms of estimating $H$.
-When estimating the interaction, SAID outperforms its competitors due to the lack of flexibility for other pairwise interaction approaches.
+In terms of variable selection, performance is comparable between the methods, with MixSelect performing the best in the lowest SNR case.
+SAID outperforms the competitors by a clear margin in terms of estimating the interaction effects due to the lack of flexibility for other pairwise interaction approaches.